 The Music Therapy Program of the School of Music offers both undergraduate and graduate options in music therapy.
 Our program has been providing academic and practicum training for music therapists for over 30 years, and our students are employed around the world in hospitals, assisted living centers, clinics, schools, community treatment, and private practice.

-The BM in Music Therapy degree offers excellent job opportunities in a profession which combines the beauty and power of music, a desire to work with people with special needs, and a life of satisfaction and growth that comes from helping others through music.
+The BM in Music, Concentration in Music Therapy, degree offers excellent job opportunities in a profession which combines the beauty and power of music, a desire to work with people with special needs, and a life of satisfaction and growth that comes from helping others through music.
 The field of music therapy is a vibrant and growing profession–we hope you will be a part of it.